LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 #### Create a Repository on GitHub

-Once you are logged into your GitHub account, you can create the repository that will contain your Jekyll site.
-You can do that by navigating to [this link](https://github.com/new) or clicking on the dropdown menu at the top right of any page when you are logged into GitHub and clicking on "New Repository".
+Once you are logged into your GitHub account, create the repository that will contain your Jekyll site by navigating to [this link](https://github.com/new) or clicking on the dropdown menu at the top right of any page while logged into GitHub and clicking on "New repository".

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-2.png" }})

 You will need to name your repository `<username>.github.io`, where `<username>` is your GitHub username.
-For example, my GitHub username is `lenpaul`, and I would name the repository `lenpaul.github.io`.
+For example, since my GitHub username is `lenpaul`, I would name my repository `lenpaul.github.io`.

 Ensure that your repository is public.
+All of the checkboxes under "Initialize this repository with" should also be unchecked.
 Once created, your repository should be empty.

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-3.png" }})